Have you ever been in a situation where you felt dejected and hopeless?

-On approaching someone to share your feelings with, did you get the reply “Don’t give up, have hope” and found it to be an impractical solution?
-Well, Dr. Curt Richter’s Harvard Rat Study will prove you wrong and reinstill your belief in the power of ‘hope’.
+When you approached someone to share your feelings, did you receive the impractical solution of “Don’t give up, have hope”?
+Well, Dr. Curt Richter’s Harvard Rat Study may just prove the power of hope to you.

 The Drowning Rats Experiment

-Richter, an American psycho-biologist assessed ‘drowning rats’ and how long it takes for them to die.
-As per today’s awareness regarding ethical experimentation, his procedure would sound cruel but the findings that he has derived from it are very fascinating.
+Richter, an American psycho-biologist, conducted an experiment to assess the behavior of ‘drowning rats’ and how long it took them to die.
+While his procedure may sound cruel by today’s ethical experimentation standards, the findings that he derived from it are incredibly interesting.

-The basic structure of the drowning rats hope experiment involved noticing the behavior of rats when they were immersed in buckets full of water.
-Richter furthermore varied different factors in the research to come to his conclusions about the role of ‘hope’ in perseverance.
+The experiment involved observing the rats’ behavior when they were immersed in buckets filled with water.
+Richter varied different factors to come to his conclusions about the role of ‘hope’ in perseverance.

 Experiment I: Domestic Rats

-The first step of the ‘hope experiment’ involved observing 12 domesticated drowning rats.
+The first step of the experiment involved observing 12 domesticated drowning rats.
 A quarter of these rats began by floating around the surface of the water for some time and then plunging inside the bucket to understand the interior of the bucket.
-This entire process took place for a time span of two minutes following which they drowned.
+This entire process took place for two minutes following which they drowned.

 However, the other nine rats displayed dissimilar behavior.
 They explored the bucket in its entirety and then kept swimming to stay afloat in the bucket.
 After days of survival, they eventually succumbed, probably due to fatigue and drowning.